derui/simple-pomodoro/README.md

            (notification-notify :title "Pomodoro" :body "Long break start")))))
 ```

+### Extension package ###
+simple-pomodoro provides some misc packages in `misc/` .
+You can use packages with `require` in your init.el or from package manager.

+- `simple-pomodoro-notification`
+  - This package provides common notification function for `simple-pomodoro-notification-function`
+  - Provides some customization points.
+Please read comments in the package

 ## With org-clock
 If you want to start pomodoro timer when you executes org-clock-in, you can add hook to start `simple-pomodoro-start`